PREGNANCY

 Vaccines

-Tdap (between 27-36wks), RSV (between 32-36wks), COVID boosters (any time during a pregnancy when your booster is due) and influenza (any time during flu season) vaccines are recommended in pregnancy by every organization who has any kind of authority to say so (CDC, ACOG, ACNM, AAP, etc.).
+Tdap (between 27-36wks), RSV (between 32-36wks during RSV season), COVID boosters (any time during a pregnancy when your booster is due) and influenza (any time during flu season) vaccines are recommended in pregnancy by every organization who has any kind of authority to say so (CDC, ACOG, ACNM, AAP, etc.).
 A great deal of research has proven that it these vaccines are not only safe, but effective.
 By receiving these vaccines, you protect yourself, your pregnancy and your baby after they are born.
-It’s a two-for, double protection.
+It’s a two-fer, double protection.
 Way to go mom!
 That said, if you don’t want them, don’t get them.
 The CDC has more information here.

 WA 2-1-1